 Kate Hollingworth has been a serial DIYer for 25 years and recently turned her love of home renovations into a thriving business where she designs and executes entire room overhauls in her client’s homes.
 She’s also a content creator on IG, showcasing innovative methods to create stunning DIY projects.
 And she’s an expert when it comes to creative ways to incorporate Flex Seal Products.
-Check out what she did with Flex Glue and a bathroom vanity in desperate need of a refresh!
+Check out what she did with Flex Glue and washroom vanity in desperate need of a refresh!

 Before you begin, make sure you read all directions first.

 My job is to design and create custom spaces.
 Often my work involves transforming a run-down room into something new and beautiful again, but what if it was a newly built home with nothing “wrong” with it?
 What if your new home is perfectly fine, but it just doesn’t suit your style?
-Let me introduce my client’s builder-grade bathroom:
+Let me introduce my client’s builder-grade washroom:

 For the cupboard doors, I decided to glue thin strips of wood to the fronts of the existing doors for a contemporary, wood-slat look.
-For the mirror, I planned to glue similar slats of wood straight on to the existing mirror to make it appear framed.
-Sticking anything to a glossy surface such as laminate or mirror glass requires a special glue, and I knew Flex Glue would be perfect for the task.
+For the mirror, I planned to glue similar slats of wood straight onto the existing mirror to make it appear framed.
+Sticking anything to a glossy surface such as laminate or mirror glass requires special glue, and I knew Flex Glue would be perfect for the task.

 The Flex Glue locks in straight away with insta-grab, but I still held each slat firmly in place with my hands for about 30 seconds before moving on to the next one.
 I used popsicle sticks as temporary spacers between each slat to keep the spacing uniform.

 After leaving the slats to dry overnight, it was time to rehang the doors.
 Then I went about the business of the mirror – gluing the side panels and mirror frame pieces on.
 I cleaned and dried the mirror before gluing the frame.
-I also used some painters tape to hold the frame in place as the glue dried, but I honestly don’t think it was even necessary – the Flex Glue holds tight straight away!
+I also used some painter's tape to hold the frame in place as the glue dried, but I honestly don’t think it was even necessary - the Flex Glue holds tight straight away!

 By Kate Hollingsworth

-I’ve been a serial DIYer for 25 years and have recently turned my love of houses into a thriving design business where I design and execute room makeovers in client’s homes.
+I’ve been a serial DIYer for 25 years and have recently turned my love of houses into a thriving design business where I design and execute room makeovers in clients’ homes.
 I’m also a content creator on Instagram (@house_of_hollingsworth) where I showcase innovative ways to use DIY products.